US fighter jet crashes into sea off UK coast | DW | 15.06.2020

 The plane crashed at around 09:40 a.m. local time (0840 GMT).

-RAF Lakenheath, a Royal Air Force station near the village of Lakenheath in Suffolk, England, shared three photographs of three fighter jets, tweeting: "Ready to take on Monday like…#WeAreLiberty!#ReadyA."
+RAF Lakenheath, a Royal Air Force station near the village of Lakenheath in Suffolk, England, shared three photographs of three fighter jets, tweeting: "Ready to take on Monday like…#WeAreLiberty! #ReadyAF."

 mvb/rt (AP, Reuters)